PO Box 410

 The National Pollutant Discharge Elimination System (NPDES) Phase I was formulated in 1990 under the Clean Water Act to address this issue of polluted runoff, or nonpoint source pollution.
 Nonpoint source pollution is defined as pollution that comes from many different sources over a large area, and it is generated when rain or snowmelt collects impurities as it travels to a body of water.

 NPDES Phase I was designed to regulate stormwater runoff discharges on construction sites that disturb five (5) or more acres of property.
-Under the Phase I program the EPA required operators of “medium” and “large” (populations 100,000 or greater) Municipal Separate Storm Sewer Systems, or MS4s, to implement a storm water management program.
+Under the Phase I program the EPA additionally required operators of “medium” and “large” (populations 100,000 or greater) Municipal Separate Storm Sewer Systems, or MS4s, to implement a storm water management program.
 In 1999 the United States Environmental Protection Agency (USEPA) expanded the NPDES storm water program by designating additional sources of storm water for regulation to protect water quality.
 This new, expanded program is NPDES Phase II.

-The new Phase II regulations strengthen the ability of government to regulate sources of nonpoint source pollution, the leading cause of water quality degradation in the United States.
-Phase II affects two classes of facilities for automatic coverage on a nationwide basis: small municipalities and small construction sites.
+The Phase II regulations strengthen the ability of government to regulate sources of nonpoint source pollution, the leading cause of water quality degradation in the United States.
+Phase II affects two classes of facilities and associated permits for coverage on a nationwide basis: small municipalities (MS4s) and small construction sites.
 The OEPA was required to issue permits December 8, 2002 and regulated entities were required to submit permit applications and management plans by March 10, 2003.
-Phase II requires permit coverage for construction activities that disturb greater than one (1) acre.
-The Phase II Rule automatically covers all small MS4s in urbanized areas, or “UA’s”, as designated by the Bureau of Census, as well as small MS4s located outside a UA serving a jurisdiction with a population of at least 10,000 people and a population density of at least 1,000 people per square mile.
-Additional areas can be designated on a case-by-case basis located outside the UA’s.
+The Construction Activity Permit was renewed in 2008, 2013, and 2018 and the Small MS4 permit was renewed in 2009, 2014, and soon to be renewed in 2020/2021.

 Whether the nonpoint source pollution is sediment runoff from a construction site or pesticide runoff from a cornfield, it impairs the quality of our waterways and thus the habitat and the resources within that habitat that many animals rely on for survival.